loopdash/loopdash/src/glossary/cms.md

 title: CMS - Loopdash
 h1: CMS
 h2: What does it mean?
-summary: A CMS is a software application that allows users to create, manage, and publish digital content, such as blog posts, web pages, and media files, on a website, like Wordpress.
+description: A CMS is a software application that allows users to create, manage, and publish digital content, such as blog posts, web pages, and media files, on a website, like Wordpress.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly